 Public transport concessions

-Some disabled people may qualify for free local bus travel, although this is not directly linked to whether or not you receive Attendance Allowance.
-Contact your local council or trust for further information.
+If you live in England, Wales or Northern Ireland and are disabled you may qualify for free local bus travel, although this is not directly linked to whether or not you receive Attendance Allowance.
+Contact your council or trust for further information.

-Companion Entitlement (Scotland only)
+Companion entitlement (Scotland only)